Whoaa512/starred/README.md

 - [forrestchang/andrej-karpathy-skills](https://github.com/forrestchang/andrej-karpathy-skills) - A single CLAUDE.md file to improve Claude Code behavior, derived from Andrej Karpathy's observations on LLM coding pitfalls.
 - [Dicklesworthstone/curl_bash_one_liners_for_flywheel_tools](https://github.com/Dicklesworthstone/curl_bash_one_liners_for_flywheel_tools) - Copy-paste curl|bash one-liners to install every tool in the Agent Flywheel ecosystem: 23+ CLIs for AI agent orchestration, memory, security, and development
 - [dbreunig/whenwords](https://github.com/dbreunig/whenwords) - A relative time formatting library, with no code.
-- [openprose/prose](https://github.com/openprose/prose) - A new kind of language for a new kind of computer
 - [BehiSecc/awesome-claude-skills](https://github.com/BehiSecc/awesome-claude-skills) - A curated list of Claude Skills.
 - [mackid1993/superwhisper-dictation-prompts](https://github.com/mackid1993/superwhisper-dictation-prompts) -
 - [superultrainc/superwhisper-download](https://github.com/superultrainc/superwhisper-download) - Superwhisper is an AI voice-to-text tool for quick and accurate transcription.
 Download free now.